tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/ibm-instana/overview.md

 This plug-in requires version 6.1.1.1 or later of IBM UrbanCode Deploy.

-This plug-in was developed and tested with IBM Operational Decision Manager version 8.8.
+This plug-in was developed and tested with IBM Instana Observability version 251.

 This plug-in is supported to run on all operating systems that are supported by the IBM UrbanCode Deploy agent.